 - Wacom Graphics Tablet ($200)

 Yes, that's a lot of money.
-But I've done dozens of weddings for about the same amount and, once purchased, the overhead is low.
+But I've shot dozens of weddings for about the same amount and, once purchased, the overhead is fairly low.
 Also, investigate how much you can write off as business expenses for a substantial tax credit.
-As soon as you've done a few jobs assisting, fill out your system with a spare flash, inexpensive reflectors, etc.
+As soon as you've done a few jobs assisting, fill out your system with a spare flash, inexpensive reflectors, etc. Only after that, start thinking about premium cameras and lenses.

 Expensive classes.
 I have friends who went to Brooks Institute ($40K) and walked out with little if any practical advantage over wedding photographers who learned from free tutorials online and from mentors.
 That's not to say an extended formal education cannot help, but in my opinion it is hardly essential to the self-motivated learner in this particular field.
 No one will ask to see your degree.
 Everyone will ask to see your portfolio.